Device & Geographic Data

 Device Breakdown

-The device breakdown section of your analytics dashboard shows how your visitors are accessing your pages, split across three device categories: desktop, mobile, and tablet.
+The device breakdown shows how visitors access your pages, split across desktop, mobile, and tablet.

 - Device type -- Desktop, Mobile, or Tablet.

-- View count -- The total number of page views from that device type during the selected time period.
+- View count -- Total page views from that device type.

-- Percentage -- The proportion of total page views that came from each device type, expressed as a percentage.
+- Percentage -- Proportion of total views from each device type.

 Device breakdown showing a chart with desktop, mobile, and tablet percentages alongside exact view counts

-The device breakdown chart shows the proportion of traffic from each device type along with exact view counts and percentages.
+The device breakdown chart shows traffic proportions along with exact view counts and percentages.

 Why Device Data Matters

-Knowing your audience's device preferences directly impacts how you should build and optimize your pages:
+Your audience's device preferences should shape how you build your pages:

 -

-Mobile-dominant audience -- If the majority of your visitors are on mobile (which is common for creators who share links on social media), make sure your pages look great on small screens.
+Mobile-dominant audience -- Common for creators sharing links on social media.
 Prioritize concise text, large tap targets, and vertically stacked layouts.
-Test your pages on your own phone to see exactly what visitors experience.
+Test on your own phone to see what visitors experience.

 -

-Desktop-heavy audience -- If you see significant desktop traffic, your audience may be visiting from email newsletters, Slack channels, or professional contexts.
-Consider whether your pages take advantage of wider screen layouts effectively.
+Desktop-heavy audience -- Likely visiting from email newsletters, Slack, or professional contexts.
+Consider whether your pages use wider screen layouts effectively.

 -

-Tablet traffic -- Tablet visitors are less common but worth noting.
-If you see meaningful tablet traffic, it may indicate an audience that browses during leisure time, such as evenings or weekends.
+Tablet traffic -- Less common but worth noting.
+Meaningful tablet traffic may indicate an audience browsing during leisure time.

-Pro Tip: If over 70% of your traffic comes from mobile devices, review every block on your pages from a mobile perspective.
-Make sure your most important links and calls-to-action are near the top of the page where mobile visitors will see them without scrolling.
+Pro Tip: If over 70% of your traffic is mobile, review every block from a mobile perspective.
+Make sure your most important links and calls-to-action are near the top where visitors see them without scrolling.

 Top Countries

-- View count -- The total number of page views originating from visitors in that country during the selected time period.
+- View count -- Total page views from visitors in that country.

-- Percentage -- The share of total page views that came from each country.
+- Percentage -- Share of total page views from each country.

-Countries are ranked from highest to lowest by view count, giving you an immediate sense of where your primary audience is located.
+Countries are ranked from highest to lowest by view count.

 Top countries list showing country names, view counts, and percentages ranked by traffic volume